gaboesquivel/gaboesquivel/content/projects/trivenzor.md

 # Trivenzor

-For Trivenzor, a hypertension medication, I developed a responsive landing page for patient and healthcare provider information.
- My work involved creating a user-friendly and informative digital platform, emphasizing medical information clarity and accessibility.
+A responsive medical information site for Trivenzor, designed for patients and healthcare providers.